merenlab/merenlab.org/data/pBI143/index.md

 In our final dataset, we have 49 families for which at least one mother metagenome and one infant metagenome was present.

-At this point we can report this final dataframe as a TAB-delmited file, an output that will be identical to an output {% include PROGRAM name="anvi-gen-variability-profile" %} would have generated:
+At this point we can report this final data frame as a TAB-delimited file, an output that will be identical to an output {% include PROGRAM name="anvi-gen-variability-profile" %} would have generated:

 ```python